neondatabase/website/content/docs/functions/json_each.md

 enableTableOfContents: true
 ---

-The `json_each` function in PostgreSQL is used to expand a `JSON` object into a set of key-value pairs.
+The `json_each` function in Postgres is used to expand a `JSON` object into a set of key-value pairs.

 It is useful when you need to iterate over a `JSON` object's keys and values, such as when you're working with dynamic `JSON` structures where the schema is not fixed.
-Another important use-case is performing data transformations and analytics.
+Another important use case is performing data transformations and analytics.

 <CTA />